 Question-27: How can you define the Portfolio Management Office?

 Answer: Project Portfolio Management in an organization is best served by a central Portfolio Management Office – PMO.

-Now a day many organizations are referring to P3MO model that is Portfolio, program and Project Management office.
-This is a combined facility that brings project, program and portfolio skills under one leadership.
+Now a day, many organizations are referring to the P3MO model that is Portfolio, program, and Project Management office.
+This is a combined facility that brings project, program, and portfolio skills under one leadership.
 In this, these team supports all the related manager at every level.